ResourcefulHumans/meownica-web-fonts-loader/README.md

 ### Advanced usage

-The `loadFont` method hhas two optional arguments:
+The `loadFont` method has two optional arguments:

  1. use `addClassOnLoad` to add the given class to the body element after the font has been loaded
  1. use `cb` to provide a callback that will be called after the font has been loaded, its argument will be the XMLHttpRequest object